philware76/Cerberus/Cerberus/database/README_MySqlDB.md

 | Pointer | Current version reference for an identity (current_group_setting) |

 ---
-Maintained by GenericDB.
+Maintained by MySqlDB.
 For questions or extension proposals, update this document alongside code changes to keep architecture knowledge synchronized.